anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 A Juju crash dump may include the following debugging information:
 * Additional information provided by the Anbox Cloud charms
-* Information about any Anbox containers that crashed
+* Information about any Anbox Cloud instances that crashed

 Use the following command to generate a crash dump:

     juju crashdump -s -a debug-layer

 The Anbox Management Service (AMS) charm implements the `debug-layer` addon which will add a `debug-*.tar.gz` archive to the crash dump for the AMS units.
-The tarball may contain container logs for the containers that are in `error` state in AMS and other information about the Anbox runtime process.
+The tarball may contain logs for the instances that are in `error` state in AMS and other information about the Anbox runtime process.

 ## `anbox-cloud-appliance.buginfo` command